DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 That's what this callout does.

 ## V2 vs V4

 Comparing V2 to V4 signing, the "string to sign" is different, and the signedurl itself is also different.
 Also the V4 signing has more strict limits on the expiry.
 For more details see [this link](https://stackoverflow.com/q/58145068/48082).

+## Why Signed URLs?

+Suppose you need to generate a URL for Google Cloud Storage resource, and expose it to someone else, to allow that party to access the URL for a given period of time, with no other authorization.

+You can do that with "signed URLs".
+If you want to do this from within an Apigee Edge proxy, this callout might help.

 ## Why use an Apigee callout rather than direct signing?